howtographql/howtographql/content/frontend/react-apollo/9-pagination.md

 </Instruction>

-You have now added a simple pagination sytstem to the app, allowing users to load links in small chunks instead of loading them all up front.
+You have now added a simple pagination system to the app, allowing users to load links in small chunks instead of loading them all up front.